psynaptic/php-drupal.tmbundle/README.markdown

 Some hooks have tab stops to make it easier to edit the inserted code.
 Try pressing tab a few times to step through code.
 Once you hit the bottom tab stop you will break the flow and won't be able to reverse tab back through the tab stops.

-### FAPI Form Controls
+## FAPI Controls

 Form control snippets have been added for easy form generation.

 Try the following:

 <code>
 $form&#x21E5;